AlainMoretti/cli-wrapper/README.md

 ```

 ## Install
+- as an option, install cli-wrapper inside a Python virtualenv to avoid dependancy problems
 - grab the package from Github using `git clone` for example
 - install it anywhere on your machine
 - read `requirements.txt` for a list of Python modules required by the application
-  you can use `pip install -r requirements.txt` (see known problems below if pycrypto install fails)
+  you can use `pip install -r requirements.txt`
 - modify environment variables stored in `libs/constants.py` if needed
 - keep your setup up to date : `git pull`